Hawkman: Publication history

-Hawkman first appeared in Flash Comics #1 (1940), and was a featured character in that title throughout the 1940s.
+Hawkman first appeared in Flash Comics #1 (January 1940), and was a featured character in that title throughout the 1940s.
 This Hawkman was Carter Hall, a reincarnation of the ancient Egyptian prince Khufu.
 Hall discovered that the mysterious "ninth metal" (later changed simply to "Nth metal") could negate the effects of gravity and allow him to fly.
 He donned a costume with large wings to allow him to control his flight and became the crimefighter, Hawkman.
 He also had a companion hawk named Big Red that assisted him in fighting crime.
 An archaeologist by profession, Hall used ancient weapons from the museum that he curated.

 Hawkman was a charter member of the Justice Society of America, beginning with All Star Comics #3 (Winter 1940).
 In issue #8 he became the JSA's chairman, a position he held until the end of the JSA's run in All Star Comics in 1951.
 He was the only member of the JSA to appear in every adventure during the Golden Age of Comic Books.
-He romanced his reincarnated bride, Shiera Saunders, who became the crimefighter Hawkgirl.
-His first three adventures were drawn by creator Dennis Neville (who modeled Hawkman's costume on the hawkmen characters in the Flash Gordon comic strip by Alex Raymond), then by Sheldon Moldoff, and later by Joe Kubert, who slightly redesigned his mask in Flash Comics # 85 (Jul 1947) and then, one year later, replaced the winged-hawk-like mask with a much simpler yellow cowl in Flash Comics #98 (Aug 1948).
+He romanced his reincarnated bride, Shiera Sanders, who became the crimefighter Hawkgirl.
+His first three adventures were drawn by creator Dennis Neville (who modeled Hawkman's costume on the hawkmen characters in the Flash Gordon comic strip by Alex Raymond), then by Sheldon Moldoff, and later by Joe Kubert, who slightly redesigned his mask in Flash Comics #85 (Jul 1947) and then, one year later, replaced the winged-hawk-like mask with a much simpler yellow cowl in Flash Comics #98 (Aug 1948).

 Along with most other superheroes, Hawkman's Golden Age adventures came to an end when the industry turned away from the genre in the early 1950s.
 His last appearance was in All Star Comics #57 (1951).

-Later in the decade, DC Comics, under editor Julius Schwartz, decided to revive a number of heroes in new incarnations, but retaining the same names and powers.
+Later in the decade, DC Comics, under editor Julius Schwartz, decided to revive a number of Golden-Age superheroes in new incarnations, but retaining the same names and powers (except for The Atom, whose GA incarnation was a diminutive pugilist that had no super-powers).
 Following the success of the Flash and Green Lantern, the name "Hawkman" was revived in The Brave and the Bold # 34 (Feb–Mar 1961), this time as an alien police officer from the planet Thanagar, though his powers were largely the same.
 Created by Gardner Fox and Joe Kubert, this Hawkman named Katar Hol came to Earth with his wife Shayera in pursuit of a criminal, and decided to remain on Earth to study earth police methods as well as fight crime.
 They adopted the names Carter and Shiera Hall and became curators of a museum in Midway City.